AnthonyLatsis/swift-evolution/proposals/0000-ban-generic-parameter-direct-shadowing.md

 ## Source compatibility

-Any code that relies on such shadowing occasions will no longer work.
+Code that relies on such shadowing occasions will no longer work.
 However, because there is next to no reason to use this possibility, the impact is expected to be minor.

 ## Effect on ABI stability